-nondiscrimination in employment in every location in which the company has facilities.
-This employer complies with applicable federal, state, and local laws governing These laws include, but are not limited to:
+This employer compilies with applicable federal, state, and local laws governing nondiscrimination in employment in every location in which the company has facilities.
+These laws include, but are not limited to:

-- ADA: The employer will make reasonable accommodations in compliance with the Americans with Disability Act of 1990. - employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or EEO: This is an equal opportunity employer.
-The agency provides equal genetics. - OSHA: The employer will comply with OSHA requirements as applicable
+- ADA: The employer will make reasonable accommodations in compliance with the American visit, providence of 1000. - the Americans with Disability Act of 1990. - EEO: This is an equal coportunity employer.
+The agency provides equal employment opportunities to all employees and applicants for employment without regard to face, color, religion, sex, national origin, age, disability, or - genetics. • OKMA: The amployer will comply with OKMA requirements as applicable.